nupplaphil/friendica/doc/en/admin/settings.md

 #### Force Publish

-By default, each user can choose on their Settings page whether or not to have their profile published in the site directory.
+By default, each user can choose on their Settings page whether to have their profile published in the site directory.
 This setting forces all profiles on this site to be listed in the site directory and there is no option provided to the user to change it.
 Default is false.